-The Offshore Economist is a publication focusing on the ruptures and cracks of offshore finance.
+The Offshore Economist is a digital publication focusing on the ruptures and cracks of offshore finance.
 It provides facts, guidance and revealing tricks to make the most of a slippery financial world.
 The publication pursues a multiplicitous aesthetic of offshore through fictional stories, marginal poetry, fragmented legalese and a shifting form and layout.

 The publication was proposed and voted for by the investors of the Offshore Investigation Vehicle, an international corporate structure set up to explore and model offshore finance.